TerenceCooper/TerenceCooper.github.io/_posts/2016-09-24-How To Use "__slots__" in Your Class.md

 tag: [programming, technique, python]
 ---

 By default, Python stores instance attributes in a per-instance dictionay named \_\_dict\_\_.
 Dictionaries, nonetheless, have a significant memory overhead because of the underlying hash table used to provide fast access.
-If you are dealing with millions of instances with few attributes, the \_\_slots\_\_ class attribute can save a lot of memory, by letting the interpreter store the instance in a tuple instead of a dict.
+If you are dealing with millions of instances with few attributes, the \_\_slots\_\_ class attribute can save a lot of memory, by letting the interpreter store the instance attributes in a tuple instead of a dict.
 Let's check out how to achieve this.
 <!--more-->
 To define \_\_slots\_\_ you create a class attribute with that name and assign it an iterable of `str` with identifiers for the instance attributes.
 I like to use a tuple for that, because it conveys the message that the \_\_slots\_\_ definition cannot change.

 EXAMPLE:
 ```python

 class MyClass: